-The following table reflects the Food Bank's financial assets as of June 30, 2022 and 2021, reduced by amounts not available for general expenditures within one year.
+The following table reflects the Food Bank's financial assets as of June 30, 2023 and 2022, reduced by amounts not available for general expenditures within one year.
 Financial assets are considered unavailable when illiquid or not convertible to cash within one year.
-Other considerations of nonliquid assets are donor restricted assets for specific expenditures, contractual reserve requirements, or governing board designations.
+Other considerations of nonliquid assets are donor-restricted assets for specific expenditures, contractual reserve requirements, or governing board designations.

-2022 2021 Financial assets: Cash and cash equivalents \$ 18,854,259 \$ 50,834,107 Grants receivable 7,832,272 3,886,996 Promises to give, net 1,144,416 787,158 Program revenue and other receivables 179,794 94,233 Investments 43,847,451 6,458,307 Financial assets at June 30 \$ 71,858,192 \$ 62,060,801 Less those unavailable for general expenditures within one year, due to: Feeding America requirement, 3-month reserve \$ 12,470,808 \$ 10,919,389 Board designated assets, capital improvements, and construction planned 1,500,000 4,017,989 Promises to give to be collected in more than one year 290,416 300,000 Total unavailable for general expenditures within one year 14,261,224 15,237,378 Financial assets available to meet cash needs for general expenditures within one year \$ 57,596,968 \$ 46,823,423
+2023 2022 Financial assets: • • • • • • • • • • • • • • • • • • • • • Cash and cash equivalents \$ 13,873,002 \$ 18,854,259 Grants receivable 5,143,553 7,832,272 Promises to give, net 1,717,696 1,144,416 Program revenue and other receivables 86,465 179,794 Investments 49,087,487 43,847,451 Financial assets at June 30 \$ 69,908,203 \$ 71,858,192 Less those unavailable for general expenditures within one year, due to: Feeding America requirement, 3-month reserve \$ 11,792,154 \$ 12,470,808 Board-designated assets, capital projects in process 425,000 1,500,000 Promises to give to be collected in more than one year 40,000 290,416 Total unavailable for general expenditures within one year 12,257,154 14,261,224 Financial assets available to meet cash needs for general expenditures within one year \$ 57,651,049 \$ 57,596,968

-Property and equipment and inventory are included in Board-designated net assets on the statements of financial position but are not shown above because these are nonfinancial assets and are not easily convertible to financial assets.
-Also included in Board-designated net assets are working capital and emergency reserves which are available if needed within one year and are therefore not subtracted above.
+Property and equipment and inventory are included in board-designated net assets on the statements of financial position but are not shown above because these are nonfinancial assets and are not easily convertible to financial assets.
+Also included in board-designated net assets are working capital and emergency reserves that are available if needed within one year and are therefore not subtracted above.

 The Food Bank regularly monitors liquidity required to meet its operating reserves and contractual commitments.
 The Oversight Committee of the Board meets regularly to review all financial aspects of the organization.
 The Food Bank's Board has a net assets-reserves policy (see Note 6).
 The sources of liquidity are listed above.
-After unavailable financial assets are subtracted, as of June 30, 2022 and 2021, the Food Bank has remaining financial assets equivalent to an additional twelve and nine months of operating expenses, respectively.
-The Food Bank's policy is to structure its financial assets to be available to cover the following in order of priority: working capital, capital projects in progress, reserve requirements, capital asset, and inventory replacement, planned future operations, opportunities to enhance the Food Bank's mission, unanticipated expense, sudden shortfalls in revenue.
+After unavailable financial assets are subtracted, as of June 30, 2023 and 2022, the Food Bank has remaining financial assets equivalent to an additional fourteen and sixteen months of operating expenses, respectively.
+The Food Bank's policy is to structure its financial assets to be available to cover the following in order of priority: working capital, capital projects in progress, reserve requirements, capital asset, inventory replacement, planned future operations, opportunities to enhance the Food Bank's mission, unanticipated expense, and sudden shortfalls in revenue.